voteview/Rvoteview/vignettes/README.md

     #> 12         0
     #> 13         0

-As you can see Sanders changes chambers between the 109th and 110th congresses.
-Furthermore, the number of votes they cast will vary accross
+As you can see Sanders changes chambers between the 109th and 110th congresses and a few other fields differ as well.
+Nonetheless, most is repeated.

 Extended Examples
 =================